harro/tcli/README.md

 * **Inventory**: A database, DNS or CVS file of device names and attributes, or the data file from the accessor library above, such as router.db from RANCID.
-* **Authenticator**: Authentication and authorisation policies for what commands can be sent to devices.<BR>
+* **Authenticator**: Authentication and authorisation policies for what commands can be sent to devices.

-An AAA policy might allow NOC personnel to use the CLI but then only permit _'show'_ commands so that changes cannot be made to the devices.<BR>
+  An AAA policy might allow NOC personnel to use the CLI but then only permit _'show'_ commands so that changes cannot be made to the devices.

   This policy and its implementation will vary greatly between organisations and unfortunately you'll need to _'roll your own'_ here.

 ## Getting Started